prestontw/flutter-asdf-git_worktree-minimal-repo/README.md

 # git worktree and git hooks minimal reproducing repo

-This was used to reproduce a strange case of pre-commit hooks failing to work.
+This was used to reproduce a strange case of pre-commit hooks reporting unexpected `git` command outputs inside of a git-worktree.
-The specific combination of features is `flutter`, `pre-commit`, and `git-worktree`.

-Note: the issue is actually entirely within git.
-Using

 ```bash
 #!/usr/bin/env bash

 (cd $HOME/development/flutter && git -c log.showSignature=false log -n 1 --pretty=format:%H)
 ```

-we are able to do this entirely with git.
-Flutter is just an example of a project that is a git repo.
-TODO: test this with another project that isn't a git repo.

 ## To reproduce: